johnrcd/eleventy-docs-template/content/tutorials/components.md

 ### Clickable Links

-Multi-column lists with clickble links are relatively unwieldy to write, but can still be done in Markdown.
+Multi-column lists with clickable links are relatively unwieldy to write, but can still be done in Markdown.

 ::: multiColumnList--4
 - [![tile](/public/img/chars/char_caster.png)   Caster  ](/caster/)